Diet and eating habits

 Coronavirus (COVID-19) recovery

 The symptoms of coronavirus (COVID-19) can affect your eating habits.
 You might have lost your sense of smell, which can affect your appetite.
-This can make it more difficult to have a healthy, well-balanced diet and slow down your recovery.
+These symptoms can make it more difficult to have a healthy, well-balanced diet, and slow down your recovery.

 Losing weight without trying can be a sign of malnutrition, even if you are overweight.
-Malnutrition is a serious condition that happens when your diet does not have the right amount of nutrients.
+Malnutrition is a serious condition that happens when your diet does not provide the right amount of nutrients.

 It's important to be aware of your weight and appetite, particularly if you are older or have another medical condition.